 Automatic Voter Registration (AVR) is law in the Land of Lincoln.
-Governor Rauner signed the unanimous, bipartisan legislation on August 28, 2017 and it is currently in the process of being implemented.
+Gov. Bruce Rauner signed the unanimous, bipartisan legislation on August 28, 2017 and it is currently in the process of being implemented.
 Illinois is the first state in the Midwest to sign AVR into law and the first state in the nation to pass it with unanimous support in the state legislature.
 Once it’s fully implemented, the law will be one of the strongest and farthest-reaching AVR laws in the country!

-CHANGE Illinois and our coalition partners are now working to ensure an effective implementation of AVR so that eligible Illinoisans get registered and exercise their right to vote in the upcoming fall elections.
+CHANGE Illinois and our coalition partners now are working to ensure an effective implementation of AVR so that eligible Illinoisans get registered and exercise their right to vote in upcoming elections.

 AVR is a simple, yet powerful idea.
 Eligible citizens will be automatically registered to vote when they interact with state government agencies unless they choose to opt-out.
 AVR uses modern technology to replace our outdated voting system with one that’s secure, modern, and efficient.

-So far, thirteen states (+DC) have already or are currently implementing automatic voter registration.
-We are proud that Illinois opted to lower hurdles barring voters from the polls.
+So far, thirteen states (+DC) already have or are currently implementing automatic voter registration.
+We are proud Illinois opted to lower hurdles barring voters from the polls.

 AVR in Illinois will: